 Why use EBITDA instead of net income?

 EBITDA removes effects of financing (interest), tax jurisdiction, and accounting choices (depreciation methods), making it easier to compare companies across different situations.
+Two identical businesses can have vastly different net incomes due to different debt levels, tax structures, and depreciation schedules — but their EBITDA should be similar.

 What's a good EBITDA margin?

-Varies by industry.
-Software often sees 30%+, manufacturing 10-15%, retail 5-10%.
-Always compare within your industry.
+Varies significantly by industry.
+Software companies often see 25-40%, manufacturing 10-15%, retail 5-10%.
+Always compare within your industry and track trends over time.
+A rising EBITDA margin indicates improving operational efficiency; a declining one signals trouble.

 How is EBITDA used in valuations?

-Businesses are often valued at a multiple of EBITDA (e.g., 5x EBITDA).
-A company with $200,000 EBITDA at 5x would be valued at $1,000,000.
+Businesses are commonly valued at a multiple of EBITDA.
+The multiple depends on industry, growth rate, risk, and market conditions.
+A company with $200,000 EBITDA at a 5x multiple would be valued at $1,000,000.
+Buyers typically use Adjusted EBITDA for the final valuation.

 What are EBITDA's limitations?